inedumozey/check/README.md

 _Just to save time for other stuff...;_

 ## Description
-"mo_checkers.js is a package that contains functions that check some conditions just to preserve time for other stuff.
+"check is a package that contains functions that check some conditions just to preserve time for other stuff.

 * _You don't just have the ample time..._